zenstackhq/zenstack-docs/blog/find-user/index.md

 Even though I did not have the opportunity to discuss ZenStack with anyone, the meeting provided several benefits:

--   Alex, the author of tRPC, was able to respond to several inquiries regarding the future of tPRC during the meeting.
+-   Alex, the author of tRPC, was able to respond to several of my inquiries regarding the future of tPRC which is helpful for ZenStack to determine our next steps.
 -   I spoke to an employee of Prisma about the feature plan and they suggested that I post it in the GitHub issue.
 (I will show you why and how good it is later 😉)
 -   After attending the meeting, I discovered that numerous younger individuals lacked knowledge about the history of APIs.
 As a result, I wrote a post on the subject:
     [A Brief History of API: RPC, REST, GraphQL, tRPC](https://dev.to/zenstack/a-brief-history-of-api-rpc-rest-graphql-trpc-fme).